th-we/deskflow-wiki/Hacking-Guide.md

 > Low Quality PRs will be closed immediately. <br/>
 > We do no participate in gittensor, PRs will be redone or closed. <br/>
 > Being dishonest about AI use in contributions will result in a ban from the project. <br/>
-> All PRs are REQUIRED to use our PR template any PR not using the template will be closed.
+> All PRs are REQUIRED to use [Our Pull Request Template](https://github.com/deskflow/deskflow/blob/master/.github/pull_request_template.md) any PR not using the template will be closed.

 ## Comitting & PRs